Installing and Authenticating Your Terminal Agent

 Windows Verification

-Open your shell (WSL terminal or Git Bash) and check your installation:
+Open your shell (WSL terminal, Git Bash, or PowerShell) and check your installation:

 claude --version